GearHack

 Light-weight battery made for other purposes than starting cars generally cost far less than regular car battery.
 Most likely due to the less demand in those industries.
 After all, most of us need a car to get anywhere nowadays.

 This third benefit is really the driving force of using these batteries in everyday driving.
 One of our friends left his car battery in the trunk of his car.
 It tipped, spilled onto the trunk carpet and a rag.
 The next day he found the remaining of what we guessed was a rag.
 It completely decomposed due to the battery acid.
-The following photo shows corrosion on the battery mount.
+The following photo shows corrosion on the battery mount on my own car.
 I had to throw that mount away, because it could not be dissembled.

-With a sealed-lead acid battery, you won't have to worry about corrosive acid spilling in your car.
+With a sealed-lead acid (SLA) battery, you won't have to worry about corrosive acid spilling in your car.
 You don't have to top off its water level.
 You can transport them in almost any fashion.
+Therefore, a SLA battery seems like a good candidate for our purpose.

 Comments & Discussion >>